 John Jackson – Foundation Director

 John is the managing partner of a large sheep and beef farming operation in Te Akau.
 He attended Lincoln University, graduating with a Bachelor of Commerce, and Oxford University graduating with a Diploma in Social Studies.
 John is married to Jenny and together they have three children who have attended St Paul’s including daughter Sarah Jackson who was Head Girl in 2018.
-When weather and time permits John enjoys fishing and free diving off the back of their property.
+When weather and time permit John enjoys fishing and free diving off the back of their property.

 Fiona Koshy – Foundation Director